Our drive through Basilicata in Italy was filled with wine, food and scenery. We can think of no better way to get from Naples to Matera.

 No worries.
 The message was heeded as we picked up our rental car at the Naples airport.
-From there, we were just a short distance from the Autostrada and far from the mayhem of the Neapolitan city streets.
+From there, we were just a short distance from the Autostrada and far from the mayhem of the Neapolitan city streets and our favorite Naples pizza shops.
 A small yet majestic loop around Mount Vesuvius placed the city in our rear view mirror, plunging us into undiscovered country where we would fly by the seat of our pants with plans for an eventual arrival in the ancient city of Matera that evening.

 According to Google Maps, the fastest route would take us through Salerno passing through nearby Amalfi and on to Basilicata, but memories and flavors of Aglianico del Vulture wine bought at an enoteca on a previous trip to Florence were etched in our minds (and taste buds).
 So, instead, we set our GPS target for the city of Rionero en Vulture – a town in the center of the resort area Italians call Vulture-Melfese.
 And off we went.